PabloDiablo/Realtime-Pub-Quiz/README.md

 ## Setup

-Runs on Firebase using Realtime DB, Cloud Firestore, Hosting and Functions.
+Runs on Google Cloud using Firebse Realtime DB, Cloud Firestore, Firebase Hosting and Cloud Run.

-Install Firebase CLI if not already installed
+Install Firebase CLI and Google Cloud CLI if not already installed

 Create Firebase project and use project: `firebase use FIREBASE-PROJECT-ID`